I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamicro/nf-wiamicro-microentry.md

 ## -remarks
 <p>This function performs many different tasks, depending on the command passed in the <i>lCommand</i> parameter.
 See the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552714">WIA Microdriver Commands</a> reference section for a list of these commands.</p>

 <p>Two structures are passed to the function.
-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff548627">VAL</a> structure is passed in the <i>pValue</i> pointer, and the <b>pScanInfo</b> member of the VAL structure points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff547361">SCANINFO</a> structure.
-The VAL structure is used to pass information between the WIA Flatbed Driver and the microdriver.
-The SCANINFO structure is used to store and communicate parameters of a scan data acquisition.
-Many of the commands passed to this function set values in the SCANINFO structure.</p>

-<p>This function performs many different tasks, depending on the command passed in the <i>lCommand</i> parameter.
-See the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552714">WIA Microdriver Commands</a> reference section for a list of these commands.</p>

-<p>Two structures are passed to the function.
-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff548627">VAL</a> structure is passed in the <i>pValue</i> pointer, and the <b>pScanInfo</b> member of the VAL structure points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff547361">SCANINFO</a> structure.
+A <a href="..\wiamicro\ns-wiamicro-val.md">VAL</a> structure is passed in the <i>pValue</i> pointer, and the <b>pScanInfo</b> member of the VAL structure points to a <a href="..\wiamicro\ns-wiamicro--scaninfo.md">SCANINFO</a> structure.
 The VAL structure is used to pass information between the WIA Flatbed Driver and the microdriver.
 The SCANINFO structure is used to store and communicate parameters of a scan data acquisition.
 Many of the commands passed to this function set values in the SCANINFO structure.</p>

 ## -requirements
 <table>